 As part of our transformative curriculum, which streamlines the flow from medical school into residency, we offer applicants an early conditional residency application option.

-This means you may apply for a conditionally guaranteed residency position in one of the NYU Winthrop Hospital Graduate Medical Education programs, which have been accredited by the Accreditation Council for Graduate Medical Education:
+This means you may apply for a conditionally guaranteed residency position in one of the NYU Langone Hospital—Long Island Graduate Medical Education programs, which have been accredited by the Accreditation Council for Graduate Medical Education:

 On your secondary medical school application, you have the opportunity to indicate which of our participating residencies you will apply for.
 Our admissions committee is specifically looking for applicants who can successfully demonstrate, through clinical experience, life experience, and personal attributes, a true commitment to a career in one of these residency specialties.

-You must meet academic and professional standards and participate in the National Resident Matching Program® (NRMP®), also known as The Match®, to finalize your placement in an NYU Winthrop Hospital residency program.
+You must meet academic and professional standards and participate in the National Resident Matching Program® (NRMP®), also known as The Match®, to finalize your placement in an NYU Langone Hospital—Long Island residency program.
 No residency position will be offered outside of The Match®.

 Multiple Mini Interviews

-During interview day at NYU Long Island School of Medicine, we use multiple mini interviews—a series of short conversations between you and several different assessors—instead of the traditional one-on-one or panel interview.
-Nine successive interviews take place in separate stations within the admissions office.
+In order to conduct interviews safely during the COVID-19 pandemic, we are using virtual interviews for the 2020-21 admissions cycle.
+During interview day at NYU Long Island School of Medicine, we use online multiple mini interviews—a series of short conversations between you and several different assessors—instead of the traditional one-on-one or panel interview.
+Nine successive virtual interviews take place, one of which is a limited traditional interview, where you have the opportunity to discuss issues that are relevant to your application.
 The entire process takes about an hour.
 An additional team-based exercise is also part of our application process.

 Formal preparation for the interview day is not required, but the process is patterned after the 15 Core Competencies for Entering Medical Students published by the AAMC.